 KPN offers its business customers (small, medium, large and corporate enterprises) a complete portfolio of services - from fixed and mobile telephony and internet to a range of end-to-end solutions in core connectivity and close-to-core IT services such as cloud services, security and workspace.

 Wholesale

 We provide connectivity solutions to KPN's wholesale partners via our fixed and mobile networks.

-Read on page 85 how our strategy mitigates the risks that we face.
 Our customers look for a one-stop-shop experience for integrated solutions